carolinecolijn/ClustersCOVID19/tianjin_serial_intervals_revised.md

 icc_expose = getICCs(tdata, ccs, 4, orderby ="exposure")
 ```

+#### Serial inteval estimates here
+Note that the first 4 rows is with 3 to 6 cases per cluster, based on ordering by date of symptom onset; while the last row is with 4 cases per cluster, but ordered by date in the 'end_source' (end of presumed exposure window) column instead.

 Perform the estimate using the Vink et al method, and display the result: